kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 We recently passed an important milestone, onboarding our 20th team on Kartverket's platform.
-Since we started a few years ago we've been working hard to build a platform that drives positive change in Kartverket, and we're proud of the results we've got.
+Since we started a few years ago we've been working hard to build a platform that drives positive change at Kartverket, and we're proud of the results we've got.
 Our research shows that users are happy with the technology and support they get, and that they're able to deliver faster and more securely than before.